notagenius/AileenReads/README.md

 9. The Node Beginner Book (4/5 you don't want to learn a new technique by just hacking around and mis-using it; you want to be sure that you are approaching it from the right angle. )

 10. OpenGL SuperBible: Comprehensive Tutorial and Reference （what is going on... it is like a mission impossible to go on the tutorial）

+11. The Noonday Demon : An Atlas of Depression